SurajMDurgad/SurajMDurgad/README.md

 # 💫 About Me:
-I am a Senior React Native Developer with over 8 years of experience in mobile development for Android and iOS, specializing in React Native, JavaScript, Vue.js, and Ruby on Rails.
-My career highlights include leading development on the Quizizz app, where I implemented features like Paper Mode using React Native, helping scale the app to 2M monthly active users and achieving over 30M downloads. <br><br>At Royal Brothers, I built the bike rental app from scratch, boosting engagement and achieving 100K+ downloads.<br><br>I am also the creator of RAM Meter, an Android app with 50K+ downloads that monitors RAM usage, internet speed, and battery temperature in real time.
-My work combines technical expertise with a strong focus on user experience, scalability, and impactful solutions.
+🚀 Senior React Native Developer with 8+ years in mobile development 📱 Led Quizizz app development, scaling to 100K -> 2M MAU and 500K -> 30M+ downloads
+🏍️ Built Royal Brothers bike rental app from scratch to 100K+ downloads 📊 Creator of RAM Meter with 50K+ downloads
+✨ Focused on UX, scalability, and high-impact mobile solutions

 ## 🌐 Socials: